ganorkarshrushti/OCTANET_DECEMBER-/README.md

-Task-2 : To-do List using HTML, CSS and Javascript.
+Task-2 : An User Centric To-do List using HTML, CSS and Javascript.